PaoloFrigo/monitor-printer/README.md

 ## Logging

+If you need to change your logging settings or format you can edit your __append-log.ps1__ script.

-This shows the simple log functionality
+This shows the simple log functionality.

 ```
 02/07/2020 11:28:06 - CRITICAL: AutoDoc HSE (state: Paused).
 Jobs currently in queue: 9 at 07/02/2020 20:28:06